 Next, you’ll see the Mobile Credential Registration.
 Enter your smart phone’s number and your e-mail, and click “Register Phone”.

-A status bar will appear as the ExoStar system attempts to contact your phone on behalf of FDB.
+A status bar will appear as the ExoStar system attempts to contact your phone.

 No Smart Phone, Or Dislike Using Them: This step is optional, and you can click “Skip this step” to continue.
 However, a cell phone can be an excellent primary token, or a good back-up token in case you lose or break your hardware token.
 If you choose not to use a smart phone as a token, you can skip this step and the next two steps in this procedure.